2013 World Ringette Championships

 The 2013 World Ringette Championships (2013 WRC) was an international ringette tournament and the 10th (X) World Ringette Championships.
-The tournament was organized by the International Ringette Federation (IRF)and was contested in North Bay, Ontario, Canada, between December 31, 2013, and January 4, 2014.
+The tournament was organized by the International Ringette Federation (IRF)and was contested in North Bay, Ontario, Canada, between 31 December 2013, and 4 January 2014.
 The main competition took place at the North Bay Memorial Gardens.

 WRC 2013 was the first time the World Junior Ringette Championships, known as the U19 World Ringette Championship, was added to the program after it had initially begun as a separate tournament.
 The previous year the 2012 World Junior Ringette Championships took place for elite junior ringette athletes but was organized as separate event from the World Ringette Championships program.

 Overview

 Team Canada Senior and Team Finland Senior competed against each other in a best of three series.
 Team Sweden, Team USA, Team Canada U19, and Team Finland U19 competed in the President's Pool and for the U19 (Under-19) world title.